Sustainability-Related Disclosures

 Collective Investment Schemes (CIS or collectives)

 Evelyn Partners monitors a selection of funds which then can be used to construct and maintain suitable portfolios.
-The PAI and escalation process for collectives is by and large the same as for direct investments with additional details below:
+The PAI and escalation process for collectives is by and large the same as for direct investments, with additional details as outlined below:

 Due diligence is undertaken on our funds under the following headings:

-• Stewardship: voting and engagement policies are being enhanced to also cover responsible investment and material ESG issues.
+- Stewardship: voting and engagement policies are being developed to also cover responsible investment and material ESG issues.

 Evelyn Partners uses a third-party platform (Door) to obtain relevant due diligence information on our collectives, in addition to data available through our ESG data provider MSCI.

-As part of the due diligence process, sector specialists consider each fund’s approach to sustainability risks and factors, as well as their impact through PAI indicators.
+As part of the due diligence process, sector specialists consider each fund’s approach to sustainability risks and factors, as well as whether they measure their impact through PAI indicators.

-• Responsible funds: eligible funds have specific responsible strategies/mandates in place.
-Evelyn Partners can accommodate bespoke negative and positive screening at the request of clients, or a combination of both
+- Responsible /Sustainable funds with investment labels or using sustainability-related terms: eligible funds have specific responsible strategies/mandates in place.
+Evelyn Partners can accommodate bespoke negative and positive screening at the request and preference of clients, or a combination of both using this category of funds.

 Analysis of collectives incorporates an assessment of the likely impact of sustainability risks on the returns of these funds.
 In general, where a sustainability risk exists with an investment, there may be a negative impact on its value.
 Sustainability risk can either represent a risk on its own, or impact and contribute significantly to other risks, such as market risks, operational risks, liquidity risks or counterparty risks.